AlphaSmart

 The pace of the adoption of generative AI (ChatGPT is one implementation of genAI) continues to be extraordinarily rapid.
 If anything, genAI’s adoption and fears of the consequences of its adoption are accelerating, which is as interesting to me as the technology itself and a determinant in its perceived threats.

-The lawmakers were striking poses against the evil tech execs and trying to establish genAI creds with their constituents.
+The lawmakers struck poses against the evil tech execs and tried to establish genAI creds with their constituents.
 Little was accomplished, although, predictably, everyone promised to continue the discussion.
 At least while the cameras roll and the press clamors for coverage.

 If the lawmakers are serious, which they very well should be, I suggest they call in genAI engineers, scientists, and academics.
-The discussion would take more effort to understand and generate fewer sound bites.
-The proceedings would look more like a classroom than a carnival.
-Far less idle entertainment, but not a complete waste of the time and resources.
+The resulting discussion would take more effort to understand and generate fewer sound bites, more like a classroom than a carnival.
+Far less entertainment, but not a complete waste of the time and resources.

 Our fears over genAI are nothing new.
-Most existed long before the neighbor’s cat caught its first rat.
+Most existed long ago.

 We fear AI will develop an unstoppable super virus that will kill off humankind.
 Moses used that threat to goad Pharoah into listening to the brickmakers local.
 But what stopped the Covid-19 pandemic?
 Vaccines, not tracking down the origin of the virus.